Healthy living Hot weather: risks and preventive measures

 What should be done for people with sunstroke?

 Too much sun on a person’s (uncovered) head can easily cause sunstroke.
-Possible signs are restlessness, dizziness, nausea, headaches, very red and hot head, impaired consciousness and a stiff neck.
+Possible signs are restlessness, dizziness, nausea, headaches, a very red and hot head, impaired consciousness and a stiff neck.

 Too much sun on a person’s (uncovered) head can easily cause sunstroke.